samuelcolvin/JuliaByExample/common_usage.md

 ### Input & Output

 The basic syntax for reading and writing files in Julia is quite similar to python.

+The `simple.dat` file used in this example is available [from github](https://github.com/samuelcolvin/JuliaByExample/blob/master/common_usage/simple.dat).

 {{ code_file('io.jl')}}